 What are some optimal repayment plans available for managing federal student loan debt?

-Federal programs offer various repayment options suited to different financial circumstances, including Income-Driven Repayment Plans (IDRs) that cap payments at a percentage of discretionary income.
+Federal programs offer various repayment options for different financial circumstances, including Income-Driven Repayment Plans (IDRs) that cap payments at a percentage of discretionary income.
 Explore these plans alongside forgiveness programs like Public Service Loan Forgiveness (PSLF).

 How can I navigate the complexities of student loan forgiveness and discharge programs?